Best daily deals

 The pressure-sensitive stems support swipes to adjust the volume.

-Controlling the AirPods Pro (2nd generation) requires you to use the earbud stems, which react to various presses and swipes.
+Controlling the AirPods Pro (2nd generation) requires using the earbud stems, which react to various presses and swipes.
 When paired with an Apple device, saying “Hey, Siri” allows you to make hands-free commands.
 Controls are customizable in the iOS or iPadOS Settings app.

 INPUT (stems)ACTION